Valley Forge Military Academy: Superintendents and presidents

+Academics

+The Academy offers a college preparatory curriculum with a focus on leadership, discipline, and civic responsibility.

-Academically, the school is organized into six classes, plus College Freshmen and College Sophomores.
+Academically, the school is organized into six classes.
 The academy classes are as follows: First Class: Seniors (12th Grade); Second Class: Juniors (11th Grade); Third Class: Sophomores (10th Grade); Fourth Class: Freshmen (9th Grade); Fifth Class: 8th Grade; and Sixth Class: 7th Grade.
 Thus, the system is somewhat "inverted" from the "Form" system in use at some schools and more closely parallels West Point and the other FSAs.

-Faculty and Staff Officers generally wear military uniforms and generally wear United States Army officer rank insignia save for those who are a part of the United States Air Force, United States Navy, United States Marine Corps and United States Coast Guard and wear their respective rank insignia.
-Those with Academy Commissions wear the letters "VF" in place of the "U.S." insignia and school crests as branch insignia and unit crest.
-Reserve, National Guard, and Retired Officers and NCOs, serving in their respective ranks, wear the rank and accouterments of their respective service arm.

-VFMAC also employs several British ex-Military personnel, most of whom wear the uniform and rank insignia of their respective British service.
-The faculty currently includes Royal Navy, Royal Marines Commandos, and Royal Marines Band Service personnel, especially in the academy's regimental band and also as staff and tactical officers.
+Military Structure

+Cadet life is modeled after the U.S. military, including a rank structure, drills, inspections, and a student chain of command.

-Ranks used by the VFMAC Corps of Cadets
+Ranks used by the VFMA Corps of Cadets

-This is the complete list of ranks used by the Corps of Cadets of the VFMAC.
+This is the complete list of ranks used by the Corps of Cadets of the VFMA.
 Former, unused, and honorary ranks are in italics.